THP Tracker: The Fight for Temporary Hazard Pay

 Payment Update for Members

-We currently cannot provide a payment date.
-The Hawai‘i County Council needs to approve the settlement funds first.
-After that, the County Human Resources will calculate and issue payments through Payroll.
+The Hawai‘i County Council approved settlement funds on May 7, 2025.
+In accordance with the settlement agreement, the County’s Human Resources Department now has 90 days from May 7, 2025, to calculate and issue payments.
 If you’re a former employee or have separated or retired, please contact HR to ensure your contact and mailing address are up to date.

 Progress